Breaking the Barriers of Marketing Automation in Dynamics 365 w ClickDimensions

 Since Microsoft Dynamics was launched in Australia in 2004, marketing has always been playing catchup.

-Gill will highlight the key issues in Marketing Automation and show how ClickDimensions delivers return on investment.
+Gill highlights the key issues in Marketing Automation and shows how ClickDimensions delivers return on investment.

 For those of you who prefer to read, the full transcript is below.

 Transcript of 'Breaking the Barriers of Marketing Automation in Microsoft Dynamics 365 with ClickDimensions'

 So, first of all, a question for you people.
 We are now in 2019.
 What do you expect in 2019 from your marketing automation tools?

 So, you want seamless integration.
 Great.
 Actually seamless integration between what and what?

 Everything, pretty much.
 Well, CRM, automation, new data, contact centres, interface-